 Curriculum Development Committee

 Back in your city by popular demand, the Fifth Annual Diabetes Masters program is a highly engaging and dynamic regional meeting designed to help healthcare professionals provide patient-centered care for individuals at risk for or diagnosed with type 2 diabetes mellitus (T2DM).
-Because optimal diabetes care requires collaboration among professionals across multiple healthcare disciplines—including endocrinologists, diabetologists, diabetes-treating primary care physicians, diabetes educators, nurses, and pharmacists—this activity aims to encourage a multidisciplinary, collaborative approach to diabetes care that involves the patient in shared decision making.
+Because optimal diabetes care requires collaboration among professionals across multiple healthcare disciplines—including endocrinologists, diabetologists, diabetes-treating primary care providers, diabetes educators, nurses, and pharmacists—this activity aims to encourage a multidisciplinary, collaborative approach to diabetes care that involves the patient in shared decision making.

 Following the breakout sessions, each group will apply their newly acquired knowledge to develop an individualized treatment plan for their assigned case study.
 The treatment plans will be presented to and evaluated by expert faculty and program participants, and the group with the best case presentation will be awarded the “Diabetes Masters Certificate” during the closing awards ceremony.